Densities for Elliptic Curves over Global Function Fields: Introduction

 In this paper, we often consider the number of iterations that Tate's algorithm completes when the algorithm is used on an elliptic curve over $K_P$.
-Note that in order to study this topic, \Cref{prop:multiterations} is useful.
-Next, we give an important result of the paper.
+In order to study this question, \Cref{prop:multiterations} is useful.
+Next, we give an important result of the paper for densities for non-minimal elliptic curves.

 \begin{theorem} For a Kodaira type $\mathfrak{r}$, positive integer $n$, and nonnegative integer $k$,

 \end{theorem}